How Do You Build a Topical Authority Map for AI Search Engines?

 What a Topical Authority Map Actually Is

 A topical authority map is a strategic document that defines every topic your brand must own in order for AI search engines to recognize you as the definitive source in your domain.
+Digital Strategy Force developed this tutorial from hands-on implementation experience across dozens of client engagements.
 It is not a content calendar, not a keyword list, and not an editorial plan.
 It is the architectural blueprint that determines which topics you cover, how those topics relate to each other, and in what order you build coverage to maximize the compounding effect of topical authority.

 AI models evaluate topical authority through coverage density — the breadth and depth of content a source has published within a defined semantic territory.
 A brand that publishes one article about generative engine optimization has weak topical authority.
 A brand that publishes thirty articles covering every facet of the topic — from foundational definitions to advanced implementation guides to competitive analysis frameworks — builds a coverage density that AI models interpret as deep domain expertise.